creativity-ai/creativity-ai.github.io/index.md

     <figure class="w-1/3">
         <a href="https://czhuang.github.io/">
         <img class="img-author" src="assets/imgs/authors/neurips2024/james-yu.jpg" alt="James Yu"/></a>
-        <b><br>James Yu</b>
+        <b><br><a href="https://jamesyu.org/" class="text-main">James Yu</a></b>
     </figure>
 <div class="w-2/3">
-<b>James Yu</b> is a writer, technologist, and artist.
+<b><a href="https://jamesyu.org/">James Yu</a></b> is a writer, technologist, and artist.
 He is the co-founder of Sudowrite, the AI for creative writers.
 He is also a published science fiction author.
 His writing explores how technology alters everyday society and our closest relationships.
 </div>
 </div>